 There are a number of issues inherent in grouping individuals into larger categories.
-The data presented in this report does not allow for a more nuanced or in-depth understanding of the participation and outcomes of students from subgroups within each ethnic group presented (although more detailed information is analysed internally).
+The data presented in this report does not allow for a more nuanced or in-depth understanding of the participation and outcomes of students from sub-groups within each ethnic group presented.
 BAME stands for Black, Asian and minority ethnic.
 This definition is widely recognised and used to identify patterns of marginalisation and segregation caused by attitudes toward an individual's ethnicity.
 We recognise the limitations of this acronym, particularly:

-- the assumption that minority ethnic staff are a homogenous group - the acronym's function as a label to describe minority ethnic groups of people, rather than identities with which people have chosen to identify - the perception that BAME refer only to non-white people, which does not consider white minority ethnic groups.
+- the assumption that minority ethnic staff are a homogenous group - the acronym's function as a label to describe minority ethnic groups of people, rather than identities with which people have chosen to identify - the perception that BAME refer only to nonwhite people, which does not consider white minority ethnic groups.

 However, in order to be able to publish figures, rather than redact small numbers, we have grouped BAME staff for the purposes of this report.
-As part of our Race Equality Charter work we are currently considering alternative terminology.
+As part of our Race Equality Charter work we are currently considering alterative terminology.